 Tomatillo Pulled Pork

-- 1 Tbsp grass-fed tallow, plus more if needed
+- 1 Tbsp grass-fed butter, ghee or coconut oil, plus more if needed

 - 2 lb pork shoulder roast, string removed if necessary

 - 16 oz jar Barcelona Sauces #7 Green Sauce